leon4rd/test/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## I don't trust sushi, there's something fishy about it.